mikiTesf/sydler/docs/HOW_IT_WORKS.md

 next release will (you don't have to wait till then.
 Go ahead and make your changes).

 ### The Stage Policy
-One thing I should mention is that the program is designed to never assign the member who is managing the stage on a given day to another role on that same day because he could get really busy; especially on mid-week meeting days.
+The program is designed to never assign the member who is managing the stage on a given day to another role on that same day because he could get really busy; especially on mid-week meeting days.
 I have decided to name this decision **The Stage Policy**.